 After getting the rods all sorted again and more bait into the swim, the rest of the night was carnage, with a double take and seven other fish as well!

-I ended up just giving the fish some more bait and getting some sleep for a couple of hours with only one rod in the water.
+giving the fish some more bait and getting some sleep for a couple of hours with only one rod in the water.
 At first light the last rod ripped off too, producing another cool linear - a really long, wide and solid carp.

 I only had three hours left before I had to leave for work, so I put the three rods out again and topped the bait up.
 I was not expecting a take literally seconds after all of the commotion, but a nice little scraper 20lb mirror was in my net, quickly followed by another mirror of around 24lb.